-In 1999, motor vehicle fees were again significantly raised.
+In 1999, motor vehicle fees were significantly raised again.
 The annual passenger car registration fee rose from \$48 to \$78.
-Another 1999 law substantially raised annual registration fees for commercial vehicles.
+Another 1999 law substantially raised annual registration fees on commercial vehicles.

 A 2003 act significantly raised motor vehicle license reinstatement fees.
-It also added several special plates.
-The 2003 act also added a commercial distribution fee equal to 36% of total taxes imposed on commercial vehicles.
+It also added several special plate types.
+The 2003 act also added a "commercial distribution" fee equal to 36% of total taxes imposed on commercial vehicles.
 (That percentage had declined to 14.35% by July 2006.)
 A \$20 fee for delinquent registration was added in 2004.

 In 2009, the annual registration fee for passenger cars, motorcycles, and commercial vehicles up to 8,000 pounds rose from \$78 to \$79.
 Also starting in 2009, the fees for a driver's license, and for registration of passenger and small commercial vehicles, were each raised by \$20.
+Those increases were held invalid in January 2011 by an Illinois Appellate Court panel, as described above.